 Other features: Credit-card operated laundry facilities are available to students within the Brick Apartments building and in the basement of Ebert Hall.
 Students with bikes may lock them at one of the many outdoor bike racks on the MBL campus, or obtain card-access to an indoor secure bike storage facility which offers locker rooms and additional showers.
-MBL may have bikes available for students to borrow during the term depending on the number of students and other course needs.
 Parking stickers for local MBL parking lots are provided for students that bring cars to Woods Hole.

 The Dining Hall is located in the Swope Center, across the street from the dorms and overlooking scenic Eel Pond.
-There is a private dining room provided for SES students.
 The meal plan offers three all-you-can-eat meals a day during the week, plus brunch and dinner on the weekends.
 Meals for vegetarian and other special diets are available.

 Other features: Cafe, outdoor eating area, 6 public computers, 6 public data ports, public television, lounge area, coin-operated laundry room.